 Our 'museum stamina' appears to have gone down, rather than up on this trip, and so after about an hour and a half we'd had enough.
 Full of good intentions to return again later, we left, and wandered into town.
 We walked the length of Cuba Street, home of edgy vintage shops and cool cafes, and also a water feature made up of trowels which literally had James riveted for about 10 minutes.
 I had to pull him away.
 We also enjoyed a trip in the cable car to the top of the hill, which gave great views over the city, and a walk down through the Botanical Gardens.
 The first curator of the gardens used to live on site, and he and his wife met for lunch everyday on the same bench, with sandwiches she'd prepare each morning.

-Now although it is the capital of NZ, it only has a population of some 500,000 people, and so is one of the smallest capitals we've ever been to.
+of some 500,000 people, and so is one of the smallest capitals we've ever been to.
 Really it's more like a town.
 A nice town, but a town nevertheless.
 By about 5pm (including a 2 hour stop at the hospital to get my stitches removed) we were done, and with a long drive to Napier ahead of us, we decided to start that evening (sorry, Te Papa).
 As we were leaving, the heavens opened, and we drove for a couple of hours along mountain roads through driving rain.
 It was too far to Napier in those conditions.
 Instead we made it as far as Masterton, 'famous' in certain circles for an annual 3-day sheep-shearing competition.
 Nuff said.

 0 comments: